On hyperbolic rational maps with finitely connected Fatou sets: Cycles of rescaling limits

 We now consider the more general case with any degrees.
 The construction is essentially the same as in the above example. \begin{proof}[Proof of Theorem \ref{thm:infiniterescalinglimit}] To give the construction at any degree $d\geq 3$, we first consider a degree $3$ tree mapping scheme.
-This construction, which also appears in a recent paper by Cui and Peng \cite{CP19}, is a modification of S\'ebastien Godillon's original construction in \cite{Godillon15}.
+This construction, which is a modification of Godillon's original construction in \cite{Godillon15}.